suizokukan/wisteria/README.md

 # [4] FAQ

+**Q: Where will the output files (=report file, graphs, ...) be written?
+A: use the --checkup argument

 **Q: How to modify the report (=log) file name ?**

 A: Use --output option (e.g. `--output="console;reportfile/w=report.txt`).
 You may use special keywords 'TIMESTAMP' and 'DATETIME' in the filename.